robo9k/q3py/doc/c-api.rst

     Invokes a Quake 3 ``syscall``.

-    :param number: The number of the syscall
+    :param intptr_t number: The number of the syscall
-    :param ...: The arguments for the syscall
+    :param intptr_t ...: The arguments for the syscall

     :return: The result of the syscall